RodGal-2020/RAPS/README.md

 **Functions**
 - [x] Organise the main functions in the "Functions" section
+- [ ] Establish the deprecated functions as such

 `R/read_xml_p_system.R`
 - [ ] Check using of `unnest_wider`, `longer` or `auto` to reduce the use of lists